screener-io/screener-storybook/README.md

 - `click(selector)`: this will click on the first element matching the provided css selector.
 - `snapshot(name)`: this will capture a Screener snapshot.
 - `hover(selector)`: this will move the mouse over the first element matching the provided css selector.
+- `mouseDown(selector)`: this will press and hold the mouse button over the first element matching the provided css selector.
+- `mouseUp(selector)`: this will release the mouse button. `selector` is optional.
 - `setValue(selector, value)`: this will set the value of the input field matching the provided css selector.
 - `executeScript(code)`: this executes custom JS code against the client browser the test is running in.
 - `ignore(selector)`: this ignores all elements matching the provided css selector(s).